ray-project/ray/README.rst

 |

 Ray is a unified framework for scaling AI and Python applications.
-Ray consists of a core distributed runtime and a toolkit of libraries (Ray AIR) for accelerating ML workloads:
+Ray consists of a core distributed runtime and a toolkit of libraries (Ray AIR) for simplifying ML compute:

 .. image:: https://github.com/ray-project/ray/raw/master/doc/source/images/what-is-ray-padded.svg